 The steps from transfer file to laptop (to right folder), to transfer file between computers, addressing digital competencies of communication and collaboration and information and data literacy, lasted approx. 11 minutes (range from 7 to 16 minutes).

 The most time consuming were steps addressing digital content creation (in office tools environment).
-This phase also require the most help clues from the observers and with more moderate estimates of the performance from the perspective of participants.
+This phase also required the most help clues from the observers and with more moderate estimates of the performance from the perspective of participants.

 Generally, the participants evaluated the experience of the ICT escape room positively, with an average of 4.45 on the 5-point scale where 5 is the best score.